IMPERIAL MOSQUES

 SOKULLU MEHMED PASHA MOSQUE

-It was a blood tax imposed only on Christian subjects of the empire, in villages of the Balkans and Anatolia.
+It was a blood tax imposed on Christian subjects of the empire, in villages of the Balkans and Anatolia.
 Boys were converted to Islam.
 Ottomans selected and trained the brightest ones for the military or civil service of the empire.
 The blood tax practice started in mid 1300s, under Sultan Murad I. The aim was to counteract the growing power of the Turkish nobility.

 This mosque, its location, size and interior decoration reaffirm that he was very powerful.
-He served under three Sultans, between 1565 and 1579, and was married to Sultan Selim’s II daughter.
+He served under three sultans, between 1565 and 1579, and was married to Sultan Selim’s II daughter.

+The imperial architect Sinan constructed it in 1571.
 What makes this mosque famous is its splendid interior decoration with Iznik tiles.

 In fact, it is easily one of the most beautifully decorated mosques that I’ve seen.
 And I’ve seen a lot of them during my travel across Turkey.